Nabet-Yeking/ETHSLDWebScraping/README.md

 - `/ESLDS/public/assets/uploads/media_content/{fileName}`

 ### Algorithm explanation
-The program start from requesting the whole words `3134` then for each words respond from the server there will be an iteration to get the word detail using the second endpoint by providing the word id, and the in the response there is a file name that is used to request a specific video data using the third endpoint by providing the file name.
+The program starts from requesting the whole words `3134` then for each words there will be an iteration to get the word detail using the second endpoint by providing the word id, and the in the response there is a file name that is used to request a specific video data using the third endpoint by providing the file name.